-Although the Issuer's credit exposure directly impacted by the conflict is not significant, there are sectors of activity that are more exposed to the indirect impact of the war, namely through the marked increases in energy and commodity prices, as well as the disruptions in various supply chains.
-The Banco Montepio Group carried out an analysis which allowed the identification of the sectors of activity where it expects the indirect impact of the war to be more significant.
-The customers' exposure in the identified sectors of activity amounted to €3,798 million.
+Although the Issuer's credit exposure directly impacted by these conflicts is not significant, there are sectors of activity that are more exposed to the indirect impact of these conflicts, namely through the increases in energy and commodity prices, as well as the disruptions in various supply chains.
+The Banco Montepio Group has carried out an analysis of its loan portfolio, which has allowed it to identify the sectors of activity where it expects the indirect impact of these conflicts to be more significant.
+The Banco Montepio's exposure to customers in the identified sectors of activity amounted to $\notin 3.6$ billion as at 31 December 2023.

-With regards to the indirect implications, a conflict such as this will tend to have an adverse impact on the Banco Montepio Group's income statement due to lower activity resulting from increased uncertainty and higher credit risk, with potential consequences on impairment.
+With regards to the indirect implications, a conflict such as these will tend to have an adverse impact on the Banco Montepio Group's income statement due to lower activity resulting from increased uncertainty and higher credit risk, with potential consequences on impairment.

-With regards to net interest income, the impact is dependent upon market expectations about the future of interest rates and the European Central Bank's (the "ECB") monetary policy decisions, in which the favourable effect of re-fixing loan portfolios indexed to EURIBOR rates may be countered by the negative consequences on default levels and, consequently, on loan impairment.
-At first, markets anticipated that the phasing out of the monetary policy incentives implemented by the ECB would be postponed in light of the COVID-19 pandemic.
-However, the decisions taken by ECB most recently have changed this assessment, and a less accommodative monetary policy is now in place, given the impact of the military conflict on energy prices and, consequently, on inflation.
+The impact on net interest income will depend on market expectations of the future of interest rates and the monetary policy decisions of the European Central Bank (the "ECB"), where the positive effect of the refixing of the EURIBOR linked loan portfolios may be offset by the negative impact on the level of defaults and, consequently, loan impairments.
+The phasing out of the ECB's high interest rate policy may be postponed and a less accommodative monetary policy may be adopted in view of the impact of the military conflicts on energy prices and, consequently, on inflation.

-In addition, exposure to the economies most impacted by the war by some systemic banking entities may bring about some disruptions to financial stability, and there is still considerable uncertainty surrounding the magnitude of such exposures and interconnections with other financial entities.
+In addition, exposure to the economies most impacted by the conflicts by some systemic banking entities may bring about some disruptions to financial stability, and there is still considerable uncertainty surrounding the magnitude of such exposures and interconnections with other financial entities.